projectEndings/diagnostics/README.md

 It will also generate a list of all the elements and attributes used in the project, along with usage counts.

 See the [Instructions](instructions.html) for full details.

+For further information on Diagnostics, see Holmes, Martin, and Joey Takeda.
+"Beyond Validation: Using Programmed Diagnostics to Learn About, Monitor, and Successfully Complete Your DH Project."
+Digital Humanities 2017 conference.
+McGill University.
+August 11, 2017. https://dh2017.adho.org/abstracts/140/140.pdf